nrfconnect/Asset-Tracker-Template/README.md

 The template consists of the following modules:

-* **Main Module**: Central coordinator implementing business logic and control flow
+* [**Main module**](docs/modules/main.md): Central coordinator implementing business logic and control flow.
-* **Network Module**: Manages LTE connectivity and tracks network status
+* [**Network module**](docs/modules/network.md): Manages LTE connectivity and tracks network status.
-* **Cloud Module**: Handles communication with nRF Cloud using CoAP
+* [**Cloud module**](docs/modules/cloud.md): Handles communication with nRF Cloud using CoAP.
-* **Location Module**: Provides location services using GNSS, Wi-Fi and cellular positioning
+* [**Location module**](docs/modules/location.md): Provides location services using GNSS, Wi-Fi and cellular positioning.
-* **LED Module**: Controls RGB LED for visual feedback on Thingy:91 X
+* [**LED module**](docs/modules/led.md): Controls RGB LED for visual feedback on Thingy:91 X.
-* **Button Module**: Handles button input for user interaction
+* [**Button module**](docs/modules/button.md): Handles button input for user interaction.
-* **FOTA Module**: Manages firmware over-the-air updates
+* [**FOTA module**](docs/modules/fota.md): Manages firmware over-the-air updates.
-* **Environmental Module**: Collects environmental sensor data
+* [**Environmental module**](docs/modules/environmental.md): Collects environmental sensor data.
-* **Power Module**: Monitors battery status and provides power management
+* [**Power module**](docs/modules/power.md): Monitors battery status and provides power management.

 The image below illustrates the system architecture and the interaction between the modules.
 The zbus channels are indicated with colored arrows showing the direction of communication, with the arrows pointing in to the module that is subscribing to the respective channel.

 ![System overview](docs/images/system_overview.png)

+The system archtecture is described in more detail in the [Architecture](docs/common/architecture.md) document.

 ### Key Technical Features

 1. **State Machine Framework (SMF)**
-   * Each module implements its own state machine using Zephyr's [State Machine Framework](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/smf/index.html)
+   * Each module implements its own state machine using Zephyr's [State Machine Framework](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/smf/index.html).
-   * Run-to-completion model ensures predictable behavior
+   * Run-to-completion model ensures predictable behavior.

 2. **Message-Based Communication (zbus)**
-   * Modules communicate through dedicated [zbus](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/zbus/index.html) channels
+   * Modules communicate through dedicated message channels using [zbus](https://docs.nordicsemi.com/bundle/ncs-latest/page/zephyr/services/zbus/index.html).

 3. **Modular Architecture**
-   * Separation of concerns between modules
+   * Separation of concerns between modules.
-   * Each module that performs blocking operations runs in its own thread and use zbus message subscribers to queue messages
+   * Each module that performs blocking operations runs in its own thread and use zbus message subscribers to queue messages.
-   * Non-blocking modules use zbus listeners for immediate processing
+   * Non-blocking modules use zbus listeners for immediate processing.

 4. **Power Optimization**
-   * LTE Power Saving Mode (PSM) enabled by default
+   * LTE Power Saving Mode (PSM) enabled by default.
-   * Configurable power-saving features
+   * Configurable power-saving features.

 ### Customization and Extension

-The template is customizable and extensible, enabling developers to adapt it to specific requirements.
-Key points for customization include:
+The framework is designed for customization, allowing developers to:

-* The `main.c` file contains the central business logic and is the primary customization point
+* Modify the central business logic in the `main.c` file.
-* Modules can be enabled/disabled via Kconfig options
+* Enable, disable and configure modules via Kconfig options.
-* New modules can be added following the established patterns
+* Add new modules following the established patterns.
-* Existing modules can be modified to suit specific requirements
+* Modify existing modules to suit specific requirements.

-While designed for asset tracking applications, the template's modular architecture makes it adaptable for various IoT use cases.
-The template is open-source, and we encourage contributions of improvements, bug fixes, or new features.
+* Contribute to the open-source project by submitting improvements, bug fixes, or new features.

+More information on how to customize the template can be found in the [Customization](docs/common/customization.md) document.

 ## Quick Start

+This section provides a brief introduction to building and running the Asset Tracker Template on supported hardware.
+For detailed instructions, refer to the [Getting Started](docs/common/getting_started.md) document.

 ### Prerequisites